ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dysonairpurifier/README.md

 * No automatic IP detection of devices

 ## Changelog

+### V1.1.0 (2021-09-15) (Coming home)
+* (grizzelbee) New: Added correct tier-level to io-package
+* (grizzelbee) New: improved logging of unknown data points
+* (grizzelbee) New: Added support for dyson Pure Hot+Cool Link (ProductType 455A)
+* (grizzelbee) New: Added support for formaldehyde sensor
+* (grizzelbee) New: oscillation angles can be set
+* (grizzelbee) Upd: Improved OscillationAngle data point to display only the values supported by the current model
+* (grizzelbee) Fix: removed info: undefined is not a valid state value for id "Hostaddress"

 ### V1.0.0 (2021-08-26) (Dim the spotlight)
 * (grizzelbee) Fix: [#130](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/130) Fixed the newly introduced bug showing wrong values for temperatures